JisuHann/One-day-One-paper/Neural Process.md

 - don't implement Bayesian inference directly
 - Equal point: the ability to extract prior knowledge directly from training data tied with scalability at test time
 - Bayesian approach - difficult to design appropriate priors and stochastic processes are computationally expensive

+# Convolutional Conditional Neural Process
+: a member of the NP family that models translation equivariance in the data
+- extend the thory of neural representations of sets to include **functional representation**
+- NP(embed in finite dimensional vector space) vs. ConvCNP(embed into an infinite dimensional function space)